Birrong railway station

-Birrong railway station is located on the Bankstown line, serving the Sydney suburb of Birrong.
+Birrong railway station is a suburban railway station located on the Bankstown line, serving the Sydney suburb of Birrong.
 It is served by Sydney Trains T6 Lidcombe & Bankstown Line services.

 History

 Birrong station opened on 16 July 1928, when the Bankstown line was extended from Bankstown to Regents Park.
 To the north of the station lies Sefton Park Junction with services heading north to Lidcombe and west to Liverpool on the Main South line.
 The Bankstown-Lidcombe line also passes over the Southern Sydney Freight Line.

+View from the station stairs in August 2007, during the CityRail era.

 In 2020, following the NSW Legislative Council Inquiry into Sydenham to Bankstown line conversion's review of Transport for NSW plans to close stations in the west of Bankstown, the NSW Government announced a Bankstown to Lidcombe shuttle service would operate in the short-term through Birrong once Sydney Metro Southwest opened in 2024.

-In July 2021 an upgrade to the station was complete with a new lift and staircase.
+In July 2021 an upgrade to the station was completed with a new lift and staircase.

 Birrong is the only station in Sydney with a pre-WWII style station building that is not heritage-listed.